-This plant particularly appreciates soils rich in minerals and sufficiently aerated to allow optimal drainage.
+This plant particularly appreciates mineral-rich soils that are sufficiently aerated to allow optimal drainage.

-David Vanille's choice: I have chosen to offer you this exceptional pepper in the form of Pearls, i. e. in its grainy form.
+David Vanille's choice: I have chosen to offer you this exceptional pepper in the form of Pearls, that is to say in its seeded form.

-Like all peppers, its growth and maturation will lead it to assume different colours from green to white, then from red to black.
+As with all peppers, as it grows and matures, it will take on different colours from green to white and then red to black.

-The picking will be carried out according to methods that respect nature, manually, and very methodically in order to pick only kittens that are mature enough to deliver the expected aromatic notes.
+The picking will be done according to methods respectful of nature, manually and very methodically in order to pick only kittens at sufficient maturity to deliver the expected aromatic notes.

-This is followed by a period of sun drying, the details of which are kept secret by the twenty or so Cambodian families who cultivate this rather rare species.
+This is followed by a period of drying in the sun, the details of which are kept secret by the twenty or so Cambodian families who cultivate this rather rare species.

-Like all long peppers, it is easy to imagine that it is necessary to regularly turn the kittens over so that they dry evenly in order to deliver the best of their flavour without a residual touch of moisture bringing in the slightest mould that would cause the kitten to simply reject the next step.
+Like all long peppers, it is easy to imagine that it is necessary to turn the kittens over regularly so that they dry evenly to deliver the best of their flavour without a residual hint of moisture bringing the slightest mould that would cause the kitten to be rejected outright at the next stage.

-A pearl of pepper is actually a peppercorn that has been scratched.
+A peppercorn is actually a peppercorn that has been deseeded.
 These are the small seeds at the heart of the peppercorn.
-They are harvested by mixing the long pepper and then dried in the sun.
+They are harvested by kneading the long pepper and then dried in the sun.

-This spice could be described as a true survivor of the economic and human battles fought by the men who wanted to own its exclusive exploitation.
-Thus, in the 19th century, all pepper growers were burned by the Sultan of Aceh, who refused to let Dutch settlers take them.
-In the end, it is the latter who will rehabilitate this wonderful spice.
+One could qualify this spice as a true survivor of the economic and human battles that the men who wished to have the exclusive exploitation of it have fought.
+Thus, in the 19th century, all pepper plants were burned by the Sultan of Aceh, who refused to allow the Dutch colonists to take it over.
+In the end, it was the Dutch settlers who rehabilitated this marvellous spice.

-About twelve years ago, a group of lovers of this pepper, with the support of French producers of Espelette chilli pepper, took the necessary steps to ensure that it would benefit from a PGI.
+A dozen years ago, a group of lovers of this pepper, with the support of French producers of Piment d'Espelette, took the necessary steps for it to benefit from a PGI.
 The time has come for this exceptional pepper to regain its letters of nobility.